 • While gathered with your family for the holidays, discuss your savings plans and long-term retirement goals, and what you can do today to achieve them.
 It’s important for everyone in the family to be on the same page about your financial goals and priorities.

 • Start planning now what age you plan to retire and when you plan to start taking your Social Security benefits.
+You can seek the advice of retirement plan advisors to help you develop a plan for retirement.
 Earning a few more years of income could really help you grow your nest egg, and delaying when you start collecting Social Security increases your annual benefit.

 • If your employer offers matching funds for your retirement savings plan, make sure you’re contributing at least enough to get the full employer match.

-• Brainstorm ideas for earning money in retirement, such as turning a hobby into a source of income, or taking on seasonal part-time work
+• Brainstorm ideas for earning money in retirement, such as turning a hobby into a source of income, investing in the stock market, trading mit Kryptocoins or taking on seasonal part-time work

 • Visit AceYourRetirement.org to get your personalized action plan in just three minutes.
 Your digital retirement coach, Avo℠, will reveal the top three simple, practical things you can do right now to make sure your retirement plan is on track.